IVashty/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

     - Prototype: `def remove_char_at(str, n)`:
     - You are not allowed to import any module
 ~ You don’t need to understand __import__
+16. Write the Python function def magic_calculation(a, b, c): that does exactly the same as the following Python bytecode: tip-ByteCode